 Entombment: Campbellsville Memorial Gardens, Campbellsville, KY with full military honors provided by Columbia VFW Post 6097 Honor Guard.

 Ministers: Rev. Albert Reid, Eulogy and Rev. Henry Nelson, Officiant

 Pallbearers: Nephews: Cecil Bradley, George Bradley, Larry Bradley, Robert Bradley, Scotty Bradley, William Bradley, Blake Henry, Lavelle Henry, Philip Henry, Ryan Henry, Troy Martinez, and Albert Williams

 Honorary Pallbearers: Edward Gene Anderson, Bruce Brown, Darren Brown, Frank Brown, Jerry Cowherd, Luther McDougal, Barry Taylor, James Thornton, Larry Shephard, Carl Deaton, Larry Gumm, Ivan Curnutte, James L. Pruitt Post 5813 Members, and Greensburg Police Department

 Flower Bearers: Anisha Bradley, Shavonna Green, Bonita Haire, Kasaundra Henry, Paulette Henry, Tonya Henry, Andrea Hughes, Carrie Niesman, Arnetta Henry, Belinda Henry, Karen Townsend, and Vanessa Williams

-To send flowers to Rev. Louis Early "Jelly" Henry's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rev. Louis Early "Jelly" Henry, please visit our floral store.